-9.1.5.8 NTP Symmetric Keys
+9.1.5.7 NTP Symmetric Keys

-▼ NTP Symmetric Keys Edit NTP Keys Auto generate keys
+NTP Symmetric Keys Edit NTP Keys Auto generate keys

 Since NTP version 3, NTP has been providing an authentication method using symmetric keys.
-The "NTP Edit Key" button can be used to edit the NTP key file of the server.
+The "NTP MD5 Edit key" button can be used to edit the NTP key file of the server.
 Upon delivery of the server, the file contains a sample key.
-The "Automatically Generate Keys" button allows MD5 keys and SHA1 keys to be generated automatically.
+The "Automatically Generate MD5 Keys" button allows MD5 keys to be generated automatically.